tzaeschke/phtree/README.md

 - `PhTree`          For point data with integer coordinates.
 This is the native storage format.
 - `PhTreeF`         For point data with floating point coordinates.
+- `PhTreeMultiMapF` Same as `PhTreeF`, but allows multiple values for each coordinate by relying on a unique ID which is stored in an additional dimension.
 - `PhTreeSolid`     For intervals/rectangles/boxes (solids) with integer coordinates.
 - `PhTreeSolidF`    For intervals/rectangles/boxes (solids) with floating point coordinates.